 Factors that Can Be Stimulated to Grow

 Evolving traits, abiding traits, and then the third type of Buddha-nature factor is a certain facet, or aspect, of our mental continuum that allows for the factors which are imputed on it, which are sort of carried along with it, to be stimulated or to increase.
 And that ability to be stimulated and to increase is due their ability to be affected by inspiration.
 Inspiration (byin-gyis rlabs, Skt. adhishthana); that’s usually translated as blessing, which I find a very misleading translation.
 In Sanskrit the word implies “uplifting,” in Tibetan the term implies “brightening,” so perhaps inspiration covers these meanings.
 So Buddha and great spiritual masters are very inspiring, and that inspiration can stimulate us, uplift us, so that the various qualities that we have – compassion, energy, and so on – get strengthened; this is a Buddha-nature factor.
-This is why the role of the spiritual teacher is always emphasized in particularly the Indian and Tibetan traditions of Mahayana, but in all aspects of Buddhism.
+This is why the role of the spiritual teacher is always emphasized, particularly in the Indian and Tibetan traditions of Mahayana, in all aspects of the Buddhist teachings.
 And when we speak about an initiation (dbang, Skt. abhishekha) in tantra, an empowerment, that actually is a ceremony in which this inspiration, this uplifting – a sort of activation of these Buddha-nature factors – occurs.